GhostofAndromeda/Paslac/README.md

 Put your video or audio, and subtitle file in the Plac folder next to my files.

 Subtitle should be in srt format because that's the only format I worked on.
 Although you can convert to srt, look for "[subsrt] file" in here.
+The subtitle srt must have no styling like colors or position, text only.
+Convert your subtitle srt to no styles with "{ [subsrt] file }".

 To cancel a process, press ctrl then c